 It’s also important to keep in mind that the odds are just a bookmaker’s opinion.
 These opinions may be based on statistics, results, form, and experience.
 But bookmakers aren’t always right.
-So, as we’ll explain later in this guide on how to bet on baseball, you should be looking for spots where the odds don’t align with your analysis of a game.
+So, as we’ll explain later in this guide on how to bet on baseball, you should be looking for spots where the odds don’t align with your game analysis.

 You can also log in to your betting accounts and check for yourself.
 Whichever way you keep an eye on things, you’ll find the following offers at the leading US sportsbooks:

-Parlay Boost: Bet on multiple baseball games and you can unlock boosts that will increase your profit by a certain amount.
+Bet on multiple baseball games, and you can unlock boosts that will increase your profit by a certain amount.